Mark Fritz

 Besides the Pulitzer and State Bar nod, Fritz won the deadline writing awards from the American Society of Newspaper Editors (ASNE) in 1995 (the first Jesse Laventhol Award) and the Associated Press Managing Editors (APME) in 1994.
 His wide range of work is cited in numerous textbooks, encyclopedias, journalism anthologies, and citations from academic institutions such as Yale, Harvard and Cambridge.

-Fritz's nonfiction book, "Lost on Earth: Nomads of the New World," won a Salon Book Award, calling the book "strangely delightful."
+Fritz's nonfiction book, "Lost on Earth: Nomads of the New World," won a Salon Book Award, with editors calling the book "strangely delightful."
 He also wrote the novel "Permanent Deadline," a black comedy about war and the hacks who cover it.

 "Lost on Earth," a staple of foreign affairs classes throughout the English-speaking world, is frequently cited as a benchmark in post-Cold War primary research.
 Excerpts and reviews, from Elie Wiesel to P.J.
 O'Rourke, are here.
 Fritz is currently writing "Crashing in America: A Memoir from the Front."